 Sunday, March 30, 2014

 In 2009, Geoffrey Farmer approached me about participating in a public art work at the Vancouver Public Library.
-Of course Holzer's work came to mind.
-The work we came up with we called Broadsiding (2010).
-The image above is from the first iteration; the images below carry the textual content.
+The work we came up with -- a series of poems I wrote that were inspired by the story of how the new VPL building came to be printed on banners whose colours are derived from paper stock used by librarians to denote various aspects of library administration -- we called Broadsiding (2010).
+The image above is from the project's first iteration; the images below carry the textual content.
 (Photos by Henri Robideau)

 Saturday, March 29, 2014